Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Successful Resume for your first job
+How to Write a Resume for your first job

 Name: John Doe

-Contact Information: Number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Number Email address, phone number, LinkedIn profile

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021
+- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021

 Experience:

-- The skills acquired are strong with Excel and PowerPoint
+- Acquired strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020